 And lastly, fabric content is important!
 I have yet to find a pair of underwear that is 100% cotton because you always need at least a tiny bit of elastic to provide stretch.
 And that’s totally fine!
 But as we dip more and more into synthetics or blends of fabric for underwear styles, that can impact the comfort, fit, washability, breathability, and more.

-The underwear brands and styles I ordered and will be testing for Round 1:
+The underwear brands and styles I have already tested and reviewed (updated August 2021):

 Still need to try: